 When still inside the Matrix, Neo is contacted through his computer by Morpheus who tells him to "Follow the White Rabbit."
 When Choi and Dujour (and friends) visit Neo soon after that, we find out that the "White Rabbit" is represented by a tattoo on Dujour's shoulder.
 When Neo tells Choi that he's late, Choi says "I know.
 It's her fault," blaming it on Dujour ... the White Rabbit ...
 As in "I'm late!
 I'm late for a very important date!"

-It's a measure of how good the Wachowskis are at establishing a visual metaphor - especially for a viewer who comes to the movies with a little Genre Savvy - that when Agent Smith casually removes his earpiece to talk to the suspect off-the-record, This Troper sat bolt upright and whispered, "wait, can he do that?"
+It's a measure of how good the Wachowskis are at establishing a visual metaphor that when Agent Smith casually removes his earpiece to talk to Morpheus off-the-record without Agents Brown and Jones knowing, This Troper sat bolt upright and whispered, "wait, can he do that?"
 A seemingly mundane action has vast implications for what this particular program is capable of.